tracytrangvu/UCIproject1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly accessible/redundant/reliable, in addition to restricting access to the network.
--What aspect of security do load balancers protect?
-What is the advantage of a jump box?
-Load balancers protects the system from DDos attacks by shifting attack traffic.
+-Load balancers protects the system from DDos attacks by shifting attack traffic.
 The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - What does Filebeat watch for?
 Filebeat is lighweight shipper for forwarding and centralizing log data and monitors the log files or locations that you specify.